alicata/pc3/readme.md

 ## Roadamp
-Very rich roadmap with lots of features.
+Roadmap with lots of features.
 [roadmap](/docs/roadmap.md)